SkylineCommunications/dataminer-docs/connector-help/connector_help/Moxa NPort 5610.md

 ### Serial Settings

-This page contains the **Serial Settings Table**, which provides an overview of the multiple serial interfaces on the serial gateway (ports 1-8) and allows the configuration of these interfaces.The **Save/Restart** button at the top of the page is used to commit the changes to the device.
+This page contains the **Serial Settings Table**, which provides an overview of the multiple serial interfaces on the serial gateway (ports 1-8) and allows the configuration of these interfaces.
+The **Save/Restart** button at the top of the page is used to commit the changes to the device.

 ### Operating Settings

-This page contains the **Operating** **Settings Table**, which allows you to check and modify settings of the interfaces.The **Save/Restart** button at the top of the page is used to commit the changes to the device.
+This page contains the **Operating** **Settings Table**, which allows you to check and modify settings of the interfaces.
+The **Save/Restart** button at the top of the page is used to commit the changes to the device.

 ### Monitor